learn-co-curriculum/react-hooks-use-effect/README.md

 ```

 Running this code will result in an endless loop of `fetch` requests (until the
 API kicks us out for hitting the rate limit 👀).
-We'd end up in a cycle like this:
+We'd end up in a cycle like
+this:

 ```txt
 render -> useEffect -> setImages -> render -> useEffect -> setImages -> render -> etc...
 ```

-How can we control when `useEffect` will run our side effect function?
+So how can we control when `useEffect` will run our side effect function?

-React gives us a way to control when the side effect will run, by passing a
+React gives us a way to control when the side effect will run by passing a
 second argument to `useEffect` of a **dependencies array**.
 In our `App`
 component, it looks like this: